Understanding the Detailed Process of Grinding Coffee Beans: A Barista’s Hard Work

 Three 83-mm burr sets with increasingly large tertiary cuts.
 From left to right, the k151B (espresso burr); the k151I (hybrid burr); the k151F (filter burr)

 Next step was to override the ZM’s safety features (don’t try this at home).
-After recalibrating the ZM mill to grind finer than would usually be possible, we were dialled in for bean-by-bean grinding on a setting roughly twice as fine as the single-dose setting.
+After recalibrating the ZM grinder to grind finer than would usually be possible, we were dialled in for bean-by-bean grinding on a setting roughly twice as fine as the single-dose setting.
 And the bean-by-bean shots were averaging a full percentage point higher than the full hopper.
 (If you’re not familiar with measuring coffee extractions, a 1% increase is a lot).
 We went from an average of 22.3% up to 23.3%.
 It’s hard to slow down high extraction baskets much past 16-20 seconds, but those bean-by-bean shots that took around 31–41 seconds were absolute godshots.

 The Art of Grinding Coffee: A Deep Dive into Bean-by-Bean Grinding